 Preparing Your Artwork Files For Submission

 We understand that there are many variables when it comes to creating a successful artwork print.
-To ensure that your display graphics print successfully the first time, please follow our artwork specifications.
+To ensure that your display graphics print correctly the first time, please follow our artwork specifications.

 - File Types